A Publication of Separation of Church and State Law Ministry.

 Israel rejected the theocracy and demanded a king (1 Samuel 8).
 God told them He would nonetheless bless them if they would “turn not aside from following the Lord, but serve the Lord with all [their] heart …” (See 1 Samuel 12.20-22 for God’s whole admonition).
 But once Israel took that first step, the slide down and away from the Lord continued until Israel was completely apostate.
 The New Testament prophesies the same pattern of apostasy for His churches.
 We are witnessing it before our eyes in America.

 God the Son, the Lord Jesus Christ, ordained the church and walked with the church until His ascension.
-When He ascended, He sent the Holy Spirit to walk in and with believers and His churches under His Headship only; their spirits seated in heaven and connected to Christ while their feet walk on earth doing their assigned earthly work.
+When He ascended, He sent the Holy Spirit to walk in and with believers and His churches under His Headship only; their spirits from heaven (heavenly) making the places where they walk together on earth heavenly.

 Sadly, most churches are completely under civil government; they are completely apostate.
 They are under civil government only.